colin-nolan/video-frame-fuse/README.md

 ## Development
-To build, FUSE libraries and headers are required.
-The package is usually called `libfuse-dev` or `fuse-devel`.
-Also `pkg-config` is required for locating libraries and headers.
+FUSE libraries and headers are required to build the software.
+The package is usually called `libfuse-dev` or `fuse-devel`. `pkg-config` is also required for locating libraries and headers.

 ### Testing
 #### Unit